darklang/docs/docs/contributing/adding-a-language-feature.md

 ### Serialization

 The other main purpose of the backend is to save programs.
-Dark uses a fast binary serialization format, derived directly from expressions.
+Darklang uses a fast binary serialization format, derived directly from expressions.
 This means you do not have to do anything special to allow users to save your new expression.

 #### Expressions are add-only

-The automatic serialization has a caveat: the serializer has some rules to maintain compatibility with existing Dark programs.
+The automatic serialization has a caveat: the serializer has some rules to maintain compatibility with existing Darklang programs.
 You can add new expression types to it, but you can't change existing ones.
 This means that if you want to change a language feature to make it more powerful, you need to instead add a new version of it, rather than editing the current version.